-The Zinnwald Lithium project comprises two infrastructural units (the Zinnwald lithium deposit and mining sites in Zinnwald and Altenberg as well as the site for mechanical and metallurgical processing (see Figure 106).
+The Zinnwald Lithium project comprises two infrastructural units, the Zinnwald lithium deposit and mining sites in Zinnwald and Altenberg as well as the site for mechanical and metallurgical processing (see Figure 106).

 For the determination of the preferred processing site four different locations (Table 80) were considered which include Bautzen (Saxony), Bitterfeld (Saxony Anhalt), Freiberg (Saxony) and Schwarzheide (Brandenburg).
 These were evaluated according to the selection criteria availability of real estate, availability of resources (energy, natural gas, water, steam), approvability [183], [153], [108]) and accessibility (distance to mine site, connection to public infrastructure).
 In addition, it was considered whether the mechanical processing plant will be built at the mining site or be integrated into a metallurgical plant.
 The differences in connecting conditions and costs for electricity, gas and water are only insignificant for the four sites [196].
-The prices for electricity and gas are uniformly regulated throughout the Federal Republic of Germany.
+The prices for electricity and gas and the resulting network charges are essentially at the same level.
+Taxes and charges for electricity and gas are uniformly regulated throughout the Federal Republic of Germany.
 Table 80 provides the key-data for the considered sites.